TMS Therapy in Los Angeles, CA

 Have You Tried Other Treatments?

-We specialize in the toughest cases of depression, anxiety and other mental health conditions.
+We specialize in the toughest cases of treatment resistant depression, anxiety and other mental health conditions.
 Many of our patients have had tried multiple treatment methods before finding success with TMS.

 Antidepressants and talk therapy aren’t your only option.
 TMS could be your next step.
 Unlike medications which can take 6-8 weeks to exert their full effects, most patients experience improvement in 2 weeks with TMS therapy.

 Plus, TMS therapy is covered by most insurance, including Aetna, Anthem, Blue Cross Blue Shield, Humana, United Healthcare, and others.

 Some people with depression and other mental health conditions are able to achieve symptom remission with medication.
 However, it may take up to 10 weeks after starting an antidepressant to notice improvement, and even then, symptom improvement only occurs in about one third of patients.

 Other patients prefer not to use medications.
 Because TMS treatment is non-invasive, non-systemic and has fewer side effects than medications, many people including those who are pregnant or breastfeeding choose TMS over other treatment options.